jdittrich/userNeedResearchBook/text/allURBook.md

 \
 \

-These techniques explained here involve jumping back to some previously mentioned topic.
-This may seem difficult, since you need to remember some particular information (to refer to it later)  while carrying on with the research.
+Jumping back to some previously mentioned topic may seem difficult, since you need to remember some particular information (to refer to it later) while carrying on with the research.
 However, it is not that hard – just give it a try.
 As well, keep in mind that you can make brief notes reminding you of things that are of interest.
 With a look on your note sheet they will return to your memory in case you